 Articles are words that define nouns.
-They belong to the group of words called Determiners.
-Essentially there are two kinds of articles: Indefinite and Definite.
+Essentially there are two kinds of articles: Indefinite and definite.

 A: We use a if a noun starts with a consonant (b, c, d, f, g, j, k etc.).

 An: We use an if a noun starts with a vowel (a, e, i, o, u.) or “h” when not pronounced.

 - She has got a pear.

 - We saw a huge elephant in the street.